dlavelle7/py-bt/README.md

 PyPi: https://pypi.org/project/py-bt/

-Tree structure made up of Composite and Leaf nodes.
+Tree structure made up of Composite, Decorator and Leaf nodes.

 Leaf nodes are where the behaviour happens, for example an "action" or "test".

+Decorator nodes can only have one child and are used to wrap the result of this child node (e.g. "retry" or "not").

+Composite nodes can have multiple children.
 Composite nodes can be of 2 types:
 * Sequence
 * Selector